 Well known on the Country & Western and Line Dance scene, Pete Stothard was brought up in the world of country music from an early age, forming the Texas Tornados in 2004.
 Pete's solo career has seen him broaden his musical horizons, with several releases already on Georgia Records, including The Pete Stothard Song Book album with his Line Dance hit Shake Your Boogie and Roll.

 Allan shot to a degree of fame after making it through to the semi-finals of Britain's Got Talent, where he DJ'd two of his own original compositions, "Shake the Knees" and "Model Pose".
-While his main work has been as a DJ in the UK and overseas, and on radio, Allan worked with Ronnie Harwood and Ricky-D on the Christmas single, Over The Top This Christmas and expect to see more of Allan on the Georgia Records label.
+While his main work has been as a DJ in the UK and overseas, and on radio, Allan worked with Ronnie Harwood and Ricky-D on the Christmas single, Over The Top This Christmas.

 Well known as Rock 'n' Roll frontman of Johnny and the Jailbirds, Johnny's solo career has allowed him to explore other musical styles.
 His EP - Here In My World - covers both familiar and new ground for the singer, the title track revealing a fabulous extra depth to Johnny's voice, perfectly accompanied by Andy Hamilton (tenor sax), James Compton (piano), Jay Stapley (guitar), Matt Holland (trumpet), and Samantha Scott and Ronnie Harwood (vocals).